Skip to Main Content

 • Prochlorperazine (Compazine® or Compro®)

 • Labetalol (Trandate®) – Should be avoided for at least 6 weeks before an MIBG injection.
-Tell the staff right away if your child takes this medicine.
+Tell the care team right away if your child takes this medicine.

 • Other medicines: